 Euler's years at the Academy of St. Petersburg proved to be a period of extraordinary productivity and creativity.
 Many spectacular results achieved during this time (more on this later) brought him instant world fame and increased status and esteem within the Academy.
-A portrait of Euler stemming from this period is shown in Fig. 4.
+A portrait of Euler stemming from this period is shown in Figure 4.

-In January of 1734 Euler married Katharina Gsell and they moved into a house of their own.
-The marriage brought forth thirteen children, of whom, however, only five reached the age of adulthood.
+In January of 1734 Euler married Katharina Gsell, the daughter of a Swiss painter teaching at the Academy, and they moved into a house of their own.
+The marriage brought forth thirteen children, of whom, however, only five reached the age of adult-hood.
 The first-born child, Johann Albrecht, was to become a mathematician himself and later in life was to serve Euler as one of his assistants.